Submitty/submitty.github.io/_docs/instructor/room_templates.md

 _NOTE: This is a work-in-progress._

-Room templates works in coordination with the Rainbow Grades [Exam Seating](exam_customization).
+Room Templates works in coordination with the Rainbow Grades [Exam Seating](exam_customization).